 - Identify resources available to support their community and civic engagement at JHU and in Baltimore.

 - Connect with other JHU students, staff and faculty, and Baltimore community partners.

 Students can begin viewing Intersession courses on SIS on November 20th; registration begins December 5th!

 Register for a 2024 B’More course starting December 2023 by logging into SIS!

 For Faculty & Instructors

 Each year, the B’More Intersession Program follows the theme of the Hopkins Common Question, which poses one big question to the Hopkins community, and inspires reflection, public discourse, and learning through immersion in relevant sources.
 Faculty and instructors are expected to embed this theme into their B’More courses.
-This year’s theme is What is democracy?
+This year’s theme is What is repair?

 Application Process and Procedures

-To express your interest and desire to teach a B’More course, please click on the link below to fill out the application and attach your CV and Course Proposal Template by the deadline: September 21, 2022.
-A blank copy of the B’More Course Proposal Template can be found here.
+To express your interest and desire to teach a B’More course, please click on the link below.
+Fill out the application and attach your CV and Course Proposal Template by the deadline: September 18, 2023.
+All proposal templates will be reviewed by the B’More Committee.
+You will be notified if your course is approved to be a part of the B’More program by September 29, 2023.